Why Should I Take AP Classes?

 Advanced Placement (AP) classes have been offered at high schools across the country since 1954, and nearly every high school in America offers them.
 The federal government has been pushing high schools to offer AP classes since 2000, and programs like the NSHSS Advanced Placement Educator Grant encourage this growth.
 And it’s working; College Board reports that high schools with AP classes make up about 70% of all high schools in the US.

-Research on the benefits of AP classes has been mixed owing to the tendency for students to take on too many advanced courses.
+Research on the benefits of AP classes has been mixed because students tend to take on too many advanced courses.
 Here are the top 3 benefits of taking AP classes in high school for students accepting a reasonable course load.

 AP classes build the foundational skills for college.